themosis/documentation/ajax.md

 ### Change the Themosis global object name

 You can easily change the variable name of this global object.
-In order to do so, open the `app/config/application.config.php` file stored in your `themosis-datas` plugin and change the `namespace` value:
+In order to do so, open the `app/config/application.config.php` file stored in your `themosis` plugin and change the `namespace` value:

 ```php
 array(